Content updated May 30, 2018

 Example of conflicting information: Retired employee

-A retiree continues to be on an employer-sponsored health plan that is self-insured.
-They could have a 1H (no offer of coverage) on Line 14 and a 2A (Employee not employed during the month) in Part II, while on Line 16 of Part II, they would have every month checked that they did have coverage.
+A retiree continues to be on an employer-sponsored health plan that is self-funded.
+They could have a 1H (no offer of coverage) on Line 14 and a 2A (Employee not employed during the month) on Line 16 in Part II.
+While in Part III, they would have every month checked indicating that they did have coverage.

 There are many examples of where these two reports provide different (and what would appear to be) conflicting information.
 They serve two totally different purposes and understanding what each Part represents separately will go a long way in eliminating the confusion.

-Related post in our Knowledge Base: Why do I have a 1H/2D when I was offered coverage and took coverage during my first few months of employment?
+Please review another related post in our Knowledge Base for additional scenarios: Why do I have a 1H/2D when I was offered coverage and took coverage during my first few months of employment?

 Keep on top of ACA reporting